cicero78M/pegiat_medsos_apps/README.md

 The Android app ships with an accessibility service that can automatically press the **Posting** button on the Twitter share screen.
 The behaviour is configured through `AutoPostRule` objects which are loaded from shared preferences.
 A default rule for Twitter is bundled with the app.
-To enable the service open **Settings → Accessibility → Cicero Reposter – AutoPost**.
+To use the feature make sure the service is enabled under **Settings → Accessibility → Cicero Reposter – AutoPost**.
+If the button text in the Twitter composer has changed (for example displaying *Tweet* instead of *Posting*) adjust the rule in `AutoPostRule.kt` or provide a custom rule via shared preferences so the service can recognise the new label.